PaulBernier/factom-dev-stack/README.md

 }
 ```

 You can select any specific docker image of factomd or walletd.
-By default Factom Dev Stack will pick the latest stable alpine release from [Factom Inc. docker repository](https://hub.docker.com/r/factominc/factomd/tags).
+By default FDS will pick the latest stable alpine release from [Factom Inc. docker repository](https://hub.docker.com/r/factominc/factomd/tags).

 You can also provide your own `factomd.conf` configuration file to customize your set up (block time for instance).
 Note that you cannot change the network your are on though, it will be a LOCAL network.